Usage

 a music concert.
 Most important word first.

-- An auxiliary very used to indicate (without emphasis) future time.
+will: An auxiliary verb used to indicate (without emphasis) future time.

 Compare "willpower".

-not so much by ability than by willpower that he succeded.
+willpower: Mind-derived determination.
+English "will".
+E.g. Not so much by ability than by willpower that he succed-d.

 work: not a synonym for